soruly/trace.moe-telegram-bot/README.md

 - Show anime titles in multiple languages
 - Telegram group support
-- Image, GIF, Video, URL support
+- Image, GIF, Video, URL support (stickers are not supported)
 - Video preview

 ## How to use